ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/8nSHNtq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Use the command ipconfig /displaydns on Client1 and locate the entry for "mainframe."
-You'll see that the A-record still points to 10.0.0.4, providing a more detailed view of the cached DNS entry.
+On Client1, run the command ipconfig /displaydns and look for the entry labeled "mainframe."
+You'll notice that the A-record is still set to 10.0.0.4, showing a detailed view of the cached DNS information.
 </p>
 <br />